samhstn/hapi-schemes-strategies/README.md

 # Hapi auth system

-### How does it work?
+## How does it work?

-We have three routes: '/', '/register' and '/login'
+We have three routes: `/`, `/register` and `/login`

-('/' is only available after logging in)
+(`/` is only available after logging in with a registered user)

-##### Registration
+#### Registration

 When a user registeres, after checking if that username is available, their credentials are stored in postgres

-##### Login
+#### Login

-When a user logs in, you create a random string and store it in redis along with the username for a configurable amount of time
+When a user logs in, the server creates a random string.

-The random string is stored as a cookie
+The string is stored as a cookie on the client and is cached in redis.

-##### Home
+#### Home

-The cookie with redis will be checked on entering /
+On entering `/`, the client cookie is checked with the corresponding username key stored in redis

+#### Logout

+When logging out, the client cookie is removed and that cookie is also removed (uncached) from redis

+The `/` route will now be restricted and the client will redirect to login with a message saying he has been logged out